DrSAR/Graduate2017/README.md

 ## Leadership (potential and demonstrated ability):

-Given the prestige of the Vanier CGS program, this is an important criterion that has to be assessed in an indirect manner, since there is no opportunity for the selection committee to interview candidates.
+This is an important criterion that has to be assessed in an indirect manner, since there is no opportunity for the selection committee to interview candidates.

 Leadership could include the following: